PanJiaChen/vue-element-admin-site/docs/guide/advanced/lazy-loading.md

 [Related code changes](https://github.com/PanJiaChen/vue-element-admin/pull/727)

+## vue-cli@3

+`vue-element-admin@4` has been modified to build based on `vue-cli` in the new version.
+So in the new version you just need to set `VUE_CLI_BABEL_TRANSPILE_MODULES:true` in the `.env.development` environment variable configuration file, specifically [code](https://github.com/PanJiaChen/vue-element-admin/blob/master/.env.development).

+Its implementation logic and principle are the same as before, it based on `babel-plugin-dynamic-import-node`.The only thing you need to set a variable in `vue-cli` is to borrow the default configuration of `vue-cli`.
+By reading [source code](https://github.com/vuejs/vue-cli/blob/dev/packages/@vue/babel-preset-app/index.js), `vue-cli` will pass `VUE_CLI_BABEL_TRANSPILE_MODULES`,this environment variable to distinguish whether to use `babel-plugin-dynamic-import-node`, so we only need to set it to true.
+Although its original intention was for unit testing, it just met our needs.

 ## Improve

-Webpack4 has been out, greatly improving the speed of packaging and compiling, and may not need to be so complicated afterwards.
-More page hot updates can be made quickly, completely eliminating the need for previously mentioned solutions.
+`webpack5` is about to be released, greatly improving the speed of packaging and compiling.
+After that, it may not need to be so complicated at all.
+More page hot updates can be very fast, and the solution mentioned above is completely unnecessary.